aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/cell/_index.md

 ### isStyleSet() {#isStyleSet--}

+<b>@deprecated.</b> Please use the 'isStyleSet' property instead.
 Indicates if the cell's style is set.
 If return false, it means this cell has a default cell format.

 ```javascript
 isStyleSet() : boolean;